robiandonovski/would_you_rather/README.md

     │   ├── Home.js # page which shows unanswered and answered questions
     │   ├── Question.js # question information displayed in lists of Home component
     │   ├── LeaderBoard.js # page which shows leader board with user's score
+    │   ├── LeaderBoardMember.js # dispalys one member from leader-board (stateless component)
     │   ├── NewQuestion.js # new question form
     │   ├── QuestionDetails.js # used to detect and display details page
     │   ├── QuestionAnswer.js # displays on question details page when the question is not answered